cs1302uga/cs1302-tutorials/github-setup.md

    1. Create an initial `README` file using `echo "# cs1302-testRepo" >> README.md`.
    1. Add your `README` file to the repository using `git add README.md`.
    1. Commit your changes using `git commit -am "first commit"`.
-   1. Push your changes to GitHub using `git push origin master`
+   1. Push your changes to GitHub using `git push origin main`
    1. Refresh your GitHub page to see the changes to the repository.
 Your repository should look similar to the below image.
 Note the number of commits (1 so far) to this repository, the latest commit time, and the contents of the `README` file are